alphagov/email-alert-api/docs/api.md

 }
 ```

+If the subscriber was not previously linked to a GOV.UK account, they
+are sent an email listing the active subscriptions which they can now
+manage through their account.
+If they had no active subscriptions, no
+email is sent.

 Returns a 401 if the account session identifier is invalid.

 Returns a 403 if the account's email address is not verified.